po1sigala/live/01-Class-Content/10-OOP/01-Activities/18-Stu_First-Mock/README.md

 Work with a partner to resolve the following issue(s):

-* We are not successfully spying on the output of the `console.log` method in `dayCare.test.js`.
+* As a developer, I would like to spy on the output of the `console.log` method in `dayCare.test.js`.

 ## Expected Behavior